 Common IR35 mistakes UK SMBs make

-• Not issuing SDS before contractor starts
+- Not issuing the SDS before the contractor starts

 When the small company exemption applies